-\paragraph{Change of bases for labeled matrix representations.} Given two sets of bases for $I$ of the form described above, we can represent the identity as a labeled matrix, $R$, with respect to the two choices of bases.
-If $M,N$ are labeled matrix representations of $\eta:I\rightarrow J$ with respect to those two choices of bases in $I$, then $N\!\cdot\!
-R=M$.
-Analogously, if we changed the bases in $J$, we would multiply a given labeled matrix representation by a matrix from the left.
-Therefore, choosing different bases corresponds to column or row operations in the labeled matrix representations.
+Just as for matrices between vector spaces, changing the basis of domain or codomain of a natural transformation $\eta: I\rightarrow J$ corresponds to multiplication of the representing labeled matrix, $M$, by another labeled matrix from the right or the left side, respectively.
+Consider $U$, $U'$ two different bases of $I$.
+Both can be decomposition-compatible with the same decomposition or with different decompositions---that is, the order of summands can differ.
+Either way, we can represent the identity $id: I\rightarrow I$ by a labeled matrix, $R$, with respect to those two bases $U$ and $U'$.
+Then $R$ is a change of basis labeled matrix.
+That is, if $M$ and $M'$ are labeled matrix representations of $\eta$ with respect to $U$ and $U'$, respectively, then $M' \!\cdot\!
+R = M$.
+Analogously, if we change bases in the codomain, $J$, it corresponds to matrix multiplication from the left side.

+The above observation implies that choosing a different basis for the domain or codomain corresponds to column or row operations in the labeled matrix representations, respectively.
 Since $R$ is itself a labeled matrix, $R[\sigma,\pi]$ is non-zero only if $\sigma\leq\pi$.
 This restricts the set of operations that are allowed.

-\begin{definition} For a $\Pi$-labeled matrix, the \emph{allowed elementary row operations} are \begin{itemize} \item adding a multiple of a row labeled by $\pi$ to a row labeled by $\sigma$ for $\sigma\leq\pi$, \item multiplying a row by a non-zero constant, \item swapping two rows, \end{itemize} and \emph{allowed elementary column operations} are \begin{itemize} \item adding a multiple of a column labeled by $\sigma$ to a column labeled by $\pi$ for $\sigma\leq\pi$, \item multiplying a column by a non-zero constant, \item swapping two columns. \end{itemize} The allowed elementary row (column) operations correspond to a multiplication from left (right) by a labeled matrix with identical column (row) labeling, that is an elementary matrix in the standard sense. \end{definition}
+\begin{definition} For a $\Pi$-labeled matrix, the \emph{allowed elementary column operations} are \begin{itemize} \item adding a multiple of a column labeled by $\sigma$ to a column labeled by $\pi$ for $\sigma\leq\pi$, \item multiplying a column by a non-zero constant, \item swapping two columns, \end{itemize} and the \emph{allowed elementary row operations} are \begin{itemize} \item adding a multiple of a row labeled by $\pi$ to a row labeled by $\sigma$ for $\sigma\leq\pi$, \item multiplying a row by a non-zero constant, \item swapping two rows. \end{itemize} An allowed elementary row (column) operation corresponds to multiplication from the left (right) side by an \emph{elementary labeled matrix}, which is a special case of an elementary matrix in the standard sense. \end{definition}